Atragon: Plot

 Eventually Captain Jinguji greets the visitors, though he is cold toward his daughter and infuriated by Kusumi's appeal.
 He built Gotengo, he explains, as a means to restore the Empire of Japan after its defeat in World War II, and insists that it be used for no other purpose.
 Makoto runs off in anger, later to be consoled by Susumu.
 Gotengos test run is a success, the heavily armored submarine even elevating out of the water and flying about the island.
-When the Captain approaches Makoto that evening they exchange harsh words; again Susumu reproaches the Captain for his selfish refusal to come to the world's aid.
+When the captain approaches Makoto that evening they exchange harsh words; again Susumu reproaches the captain for his selfish refusal to come to the world's aid.
 After Makoto and Susumu are kidnapped by the reporter, and the base crippled by a bomb, Jinguji consents to Kusumi's request and prepares Gotengo for war against Mu.

 The Mu Empire executes a devastating attack on Tokyo and threatens to sacrifice its prisoners to the monstrous deity Manda if the Atragon appears.
-The submarine appears, pursuing a Mu submarine to the Empire's entrance in the ocean depths.
-Meanwhile, Susumu and the other prisoners escape their cell and kidnap the Empress of Mu.
-They are impeded by Manda, but soon rescued by Gotengo, which then engages the serpent and freezes it using the "Absolute Zero Cannon".
-Jinguji offers to hear peace terms, but the proud Empress refuses.
-The Captain then advances Gotengo into the heart of the Empire power room and freezes its geothermal machinery before successfully escaping to the surface.
+The submarine appears, pursuing a Mu submarine to the empire's entrance in the ocean depths.
+Meanwhile, Susumu and the other prisoners escape their cell and kidnap the empress of Mu.
+They are impeded by Manda, but soon rescued by Gotengo, which then engages Manda and freezes it by using the "absolute zero cannon".
+Jinguji offers to hear peace terms, but the proud empress refuses.
+The captain then advances Gotengo into the heart of the empire power room and freezes its geothermal machinery before successfully escaping to the surface.
 This results in a cataclysmic explosion visible even to those on deck of the surfaced submarine.
-Her empire dying, the Mu Empress abandons the Atragon and, Jinguji and company looking on, swims into the conflagration.
+Her empire dying, the Mu empress abandons the Atragon and, Jinguji and company looking on, swims into the conflagration.